willjdsouza/willjdsouza.github.io/_posts/2020-05-06-visualizing_clusters.md

 ![useful image]({{ site.url }}/images/pca_2.png)

 **Using clustering for this dataset is up for discussion.
-As well, there are possibly many things that could be done differently from selecting features and choice of the clustering method.
+As well, there are possibly many things that can be done differently from selecting features to choice of the clustering method.
 Hopefully, this is just an informative tutorial for you to realise the importance of visualising your clusters!**